-Our range of diving compressors is fitted with the patented » TRIPLEX filter system, which is integrated after the last compressor stage.
+Our range of diving compressors is fitted with the » TRIPLEX filter system, which is integrated after the last compressor stage.
 These filters combine these methods of filtration.

 A mechanical separator removes the condensate.
 A jet of compressed air is catapulted against its inside housing.
 Liquid contaminants stick to the container housing, drip towards the bottom of the container and are drained using the condensate valve.
 The temperature of the separator housing influences the amount of residual moisture; low temperatures cause low residual humidity.
 Consequently, the filter lifetime of the » drying cartridge increases dramatically.